 This photo brought to you by just the right amount of snow melt and just the right angle of the setting sun and just enough clear sky while standing in just the right spot on just the right day.
 Safe to say the #firefall of #horsetailfalls on #elcapitan in #yosemite was magic.
 Also safe to say we annoyed every oh so serious photog there with our peanut gallery discussions and our iPhone photo taking though we got there hours before most of them to enjoy each moment.
 Also safe to say we made most of them laugh inwardly even though they'd never admit it as they were too busy telling each other how to take photos with camera gear so fancy a sale of it all could feed a small nation.
 But also: it was so magic it didn't even matter.
 And really: we were funny.
 Very funny.
 I saw you all smilin'… # #yosemitenationalpark #findyourpark #getoutside #waterfallmagic #yourewelcome #itoldyouso #denalisweatshirtsforevah #wecantallbeanseladams

-The “firefall” effect was not visible for the past four years due to a drought in the area.
+The “firefall” effect was not visible for the past few years due to a drought in the area.
 It’s return brought hundreds of visitors who squeezed into the national park’s El Capitan picnic area, which is the premiere viewing spot for the event.

 Although the illusion did not become visible until 5:30 PM at night, onlookers were camped out in the area as early as 7 AM.